SamsungSAILMontreal/ForestDiffusion/README.md

 ## How to reduce the memory (RAM) usage

 Our method trains p\*n_t models in parallel using CPUs, where p is the number of variables and n_t is the number of noise levels.
 Furthermore, we make the dataset much bigger by duplicating the rows many times (100 times is the default).
 You may encounter out-of-memory problems in case of large datasets or if you have too many CPUs and use n_jobs=-1.

+You can set n_jobs (the number of CPU cores used to parallelize the training of the models) to a reasonable value to prevent out-of-memory errors.
+Let's say you have 16 CPU cores.
+Then n_jobs=16 (or n_jobs=-1, i.e., using all cores) means training 16 models at a time using one core per model.
+It might be better to use a smaller value like n_jobs=8 to train 8 models at a time using 2 cores per model.
+The higher n_jobs is (or when n_jobs=1), the more memory-demanding it will be, which increases the risks of having out-of-memory errors.

 We provide below some hyperparameters that can be changed to reduce the memory load:
 ```
 duplicate_K = 100 # lowering this value will reduce memory demand and possibly performance (memory is proportional to this value)
-n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 reduces the memory demand, but it may reduce training speed)
+n_jobs = -1 # number of cpus/processes used for the parallel loop (-1 means all cpus; using a small number like n_jobs=4 reduces the memory demand, but it will reduce training speed)
 n_t = 50 # reducing this value will likely reduce memory demand and possibly performance (stay at n_t=50 or higher)
 label_y = None # using None will reduce memory demand (since using this will train n_classes times more models)
 max_depth = 7 # reducing the depth of trees will reduce memory demand